chrishayuk/mcp-cli/README.md

 - Concurrent execution with progress indicators
 - Verbose and compact display modes
 - Complete execution history and timing

+#### Multi-Modal Attachments
+- Attach images, text files, and audio to any message
+- `/attach` command with staging, list, and clear (aliases: `/file`, `/image`)
+- Inline `@file:path` references in any message
+- `--attach` CLI flag for first-message attachments
+- Browser "+" button with drag-and-drop and clipboard paste (with `--dashboard`)
+- Dashboard renders thumbnails, text previews, and audio players

 #### Provider Integration
 - Seamless switching between providers